KennyPeanuts/boondoggle/revisions/revision_analysis/code/comp_of_TD_predTD_medianKD-TD.md

     dev.copy(pdf, "./output/TD_by_Julian_mods.pdf")
     dev.off()

 Figure of the actual TD and all modeled TD by Julian Day in lake GTH 91.
-Closed circles are the actual TD, open circles are the estimated TD using the median Kd, open triangles are the estimated TD using the Kd predicted for 1 degree warming, the open squares are the estimated TD using the Kd predicted for 6 degrees warming.
+Closed circles are the actual TD, open circles are the estimated TD using the current Kd, open triangles are the estimated TD using the Kd predicted for 1 degree warming, the open squares are the estimated TD using the Kd predicted for 6 degrees warming.

 ![Plot of actual TD and all modeled TD by Julian Day in lake GTH 91](../output/TD_by_Julian_mods.png)